-The remote Kimberley region is around 420,000 square kilometres in area and dates back to a time period of 1,800 million years.
+The remote Kimberley region in Australia’s north west is around 420,000 square kilometres in area and dates back to a time period of 1,800 million years.
 The indigenous people are believed to have lived here for around 65,000 years according to the carbon dating of some of the oldest rock art found in the area archived by the Bradshaw foundation.
 Around 80% of the plant life that grow in the Kimberleys is not found anywhere else on earth.
 Its known by the locals as Medicine Country.

 The people of this land are artists & musicians, quick talking and quick thinking, they take their work seriously.
 Some community art centres only use traditional paints made from bark & ochre, others allow the use of acrylics to paint bright beautiful powerful images of plants, silhouettes and landscapes to be used in ceremony.
 This painting of the Bush Tucker Tomato symbolises my journey and was still wet when I purchased it from artist Jowelee Malay at the Broome market, I cradled it on my knee for many miles along the dusty red earth roads waiting for it to dry.